TACS: Taxonomy Adaptive Cross-Domain Semantic Segmentation: Method

 In order to solve the problem of \emph{one-to-many class mappings}, the SLM and RL modules are proposed.
 In the initial training stage, the model is unable to distinguish the different inconsistent taxonomy classes reliably.
 Thus, taking the coarse-to-fine taxonomy as example, we propose the SLM module, and it stochastically assigns the source “coarse class” to different corresponding target “finer classes” to guide the model to predict the uniform distribution over the “finer classes” on the source domain samples.
 In this way, in the early training stage, the prediction of the model on the “finer classes” will be mainly guided by the few-shot labeled target samples.
 As the training goes on, with the help of the few-shot labeled target samples, the teacher network gradually has the capacity to distinguish the “finer classes”.
 In the second stage, we then replace the SLM module with the RL module.
 It relabels the “coarse-class” pixel in the source domain with the “finer class” predicted by the teacher network.

 \textbf{Stochastic Label Mapping (SLM).} We propose the SLM module, which maps the source domain classes of inconsistent taxonomy, \eg ``person" in Fig.~1~(e), to the corresponding target domain classes stochastically, \eg ``pedestrian" and ``rider" in Fig.~1~(e), in the initial training stage and \textit{in each training iteration}.
 Under the inconsistent taxonomy setting, there might be the one-to-many class mapping from the source domain classes to the target domain label space.
 Without loss of generality and for the convenience of clarification, we take the example that the corresponding classes in $\cC_t$ of $\c^{s}_i$ include $q$ classes $\c^{t}_p, \c^{t}_{p+1}, ..., \c^{t}_{p+q-1}$.
-Then the SLM module can be described as,
+Then the SLM module can be described as, $\tilde{\y}^{s(m,n)}=\randfunc(\c^{t}_p, \c^{t}_{p+1}, ..., \c^{t}_{p+q-1})$, where the $(m, n)$ is the (row, column) index.
+The $\randfunc(\cdot)$ represents the uniformly discrete sampling function.
+With the obtained new labels $\tilde{\y}^{s}$, we employ the standard cross-entropy loss, $\cL_{slm}=CE(\cF_\theta(\x_s), \tilde{\y}^s)$ to learn the model.